-The answer to this is affected by a number of different factors; from your age, where you live and the type of car you drive, insurers can calculate the chances of you having to claim on your car insurance in the future.
+The answer to this is affected by a number of different factors; from your age, where you live and the type of car you drive, insurance providers can calculate the chances of you having to claim on your car insurance in the future.
 The more likely you are to claim, the higher your insurance costs will be.

 Some of these factors can seem unfair to drivers that have to pay more based on factors that they cannot change, but so far this is the most accurate way insurance companies have of calculating your premiums.

-Insurers use your address to study local statistics on general driving behaviours, how busy the area is, the crime rate – most notably around vehicle theft or vandalism – as well as the number of both legitimate and fraudulent claims made in the area.
+Insurance providers use your address to study local statistics on general driving behaviours, how busy the area is, the crime rate – most notably around vehicle theft or vandalism – as well as the number of both legitimate and fraudulent claims made in the area.

 The vehicle itself has a number of categories which are assessed in order to calculate your insurance premiums including the value of the car, the power of the engine, any modifications that have been made and the desirability of the car itself.